The part of the body below the chest where the spleen, stomach, pancreas, liver, gallbladder, bowel, bladder and kidneys are located.

 A monoclonal antibody given to treat some types of breast cancer.

 An imaging procedure used to look at organs inside the body.
 A small amount of radioactive material is injected into a vein.
 Then a PET scanner makes images of areas in the body where it is used.
+PET is short for positron emission tomography.
 It is often combined with a CT scan (PET/CT).

 An inherited condition.
 People with this condition have an increased risk of developing some cancers.